 Frequently Asked Questions

 Selecting a tree service should be considered carefully.
 Trees and shrubs add beauty and value to your property and deserve proper care.
-When you look for a tree service there should be a ISA Board Certified Master Arborist, a ISA Certified Arborist and a ISA Certified Tree Risk Assessor on staff to ensure your trees future health.
+When you look for a tree service, there should be an ISA Board Certified Master Arborist, an ISA Certified Arborist, and an ISA Qualified Tree Risk Assessor on staff to ensure your trees' future health.

 If you are getting comparison bids, you may find they vary considerably.
-One bid might include careful pruning according to National Arborist Association Standards and performed by a trained ISA Certified Arborists, reputable and insured company.
+One bid might include careful pruning according to National Arborist Association Standards and perform by a trained ISA Certified Arborist reputable and insured company.
 A bid of much less on the same job might be a quick butcher job by an uninsured or unlicensed person with little or no knowledge of tree biology and how trees will respond.
 Be aware that bids of nearly the same amount may not represent the equivalent quality, the amount of work, or the experience and education.

 Topping, refers to removing significant portions of a tree's crown by cutting branches indiscriminately or whole tops from trees.
 Topping injures and sometimes kills them outright.
 So why would people ask to have a tree topped?
-There seems to be a few main reasons:
+There seem to be a few main reasons:

 Possibility of blow down in storms etc.

 People want a better view of rivers, lakes, mountains, etc.